-(A) Complaints lodged from any source against a member of the bar of this Court alleging attorney misconduct or any other cause for discipline must be in writing and shall be directed to the Chief Judge for review and determination as to whether the conduct warrants further investigation.
-If the Chief Judge deems the conduct alleged in the complaint not sanctionable, the Chief Judge will dismiss the complaint and notify the filer in writing of the dismissal with a copy to the attorney.
+(A) Upon notice to the court, from any source, that a member of the bar of the Northern District of New York allegedly engaged in professional malfeasance, misconduct, or any other cause for discipline, the matter shall be directed to the Chief Judge for review and determination as to whether the conduct warrants further investigation.
+Complaints alleging professional malfeasance or misconduct on the part of a member of the bar of the Northern District of New York shall be addressed to the Chief Judge, in writing.
+If the allegation of malfeasance or misconduct is being addressed, or has been addressed in another jurisdiction where the misconduct occurred, the Chief Judge may decline consideration of the matter pending resolution of proceedings in the other jurisdiction, or defer to the resolution of the other jurisdiction.
+If the Chief Judge deems the conduct alleged in the complaint not sanctionable, the Chief Judge will dismiss the complaint and notify any complainant in writing of the dismissal with a copy to the attorney.
 If the Chief Judge deems the conduct alleged in the complaint sanctionable, the Chief Judge may appoint one or more judges to investigate, review, hear and report findings and recommendation as to any disciplinary action to be taken.
+The Chief Judge may, for good cause, provisionally suspend the attorney from practice before this Court pending further investigation or proceedings.